10 tips to stay warm and reduce your energy bills this winter

 Just make sure you close them back up when the sun goes down.

-4. Turn your ceiling fan on – yes, really
+4. Save heating costs by turning your ceiling fan on – yes, really

 It seems counter-intuitive, but the fact is, heat rises.
 Having your ceiling fan running on low and turning clockwise will help push the warm air back down, helping keep you, your home and your family cosy.